vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 * If any subtask of the preceding balance task failed, Nebula Graph restarts the preceding balance task.

 * If no subtask of the preceding balance task failed, Nebula Graph starts a new balance task.

+## RESET a balance task

+If a balance task fails to be restarted after being stopped, run `BALANCE DATA RESET PLAN` to reset the task.
+After that, run `BALANCE DATA` again to start a new balance task.

 ## Remove storage servers